Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 ## Skills

 - Good written and oral communication skills
-- Fast learner for computer programs, willing to properly learn Excel, other Microsoft Office Products, and a lot of other things
+- Fast learner for computer programs
+- Can work in a fast-paced environment
 - Knows how to move and then setup a computer again
 - Able to work with others
+- Very good at working independently
-- Good customer service related skills
+- Good customer service related skills, gained a lot from Culinary Arts
-- 10+ years Windows experience, some Mac
+- 15+ years Windows experience, some Mac
 - Reliable, responsible, and has a strong work ethic
+- Use various programs for communication, such as Microsoft Teams and Outlook
+- Shelve books in call number using Library of Congress call number system
+- Can clean

 ## Certifications

-- 3D printing Certified at The Spark on 9/25/2023
+- 3D printing Certified at The Spark on 9/25/2023, again on 02/05/2024
 - Cricut and Design Space Certified at The Spark on 10/11/2023
 - Multi-Needle Embroidery Machine Certified at The Spark on 10/17/2023
 - Recording Booth Certified at The Spark on 10/17/2023
-- Lasercutter Certified at The Spark on 10/24/2023
+- Lasercutter Certified at The Spark on 10/24/2023, again on 02/09/2024

 ## Interests